johndoe31415/forthvsc/README.md

 and implemented it naively in C with no optimizations whatsoever, just the algorithm as it was described in pseudocode there.

-Also there's at least one charming people claiming that Pascal has a performance penalty of roughly 5% and who dared me to test it while themselves being too lazy, scared or incompetent to try it themselves.
+Also there's at least one charming person claiming that Pascal has a performance penalty of roughly 5% and who dared me to test it while themselves being too lazy, scared or incompetent to try it themselves.
 So I did.